BRITE-REU/programming-workshops/source/workshops/05_visualization/workshop.rst

 Introduction
 ============

-Instructors: Dakota Hawkins & Emma Briars
+Instructors: Brie Odom, Michael Silverstein, Devlin Moyer

 Welcome to the in-class portion of the visualization workshop in Python!
 Feel free to work in either a Jupyter Notebook or a typical text editor/IDE,